Dance Camp

-Dance Camp is an American comedy-drama web film produced exclusively for YouTube Red as an original film, directed by Bert & Bertie and written by Nick Turner and Rex New.
+Dance Camp is a 2016 American comedy-drama web film produced exclusively for YouTube Red as an original film, directed by Bert & Bertie and written by Nick Turner and Rex New.
 The film was released on February 10, 2016.
 The film is produced by AwesomenessTV.

 Premise

 The plot is about Hunter (Nadji Jeter) who is sent to a dance camp, where he meets a bunch of eclectic misfits.
 He is eventually inspired to take down a rival dance group led by Lance (Jake Paul) and along the way also falls in love with Cheyenne (Meg DeAngelis).